Life is full of colour for Lyla Cole from Rockwood.

 But it does not happen without a lot of hard work.

 "It's really evolving as it's getting busier and busier.
 It is a lot.
-Her mom and dad help, and her aunt and uncle.
-It's evolving into the whole family getting involved in helping out with the work," Laura said.
+Her mom and dad help, and her nan and uncle.
+It's evolving into the whole family getting involved in helping out with the work," Laura Ruth said.

 Lyla's Crayon Factory can be found on Instagram and on Facebook.
 Crayons are available at the Rural Roots Artisan Shoppe and Tea Lounge in Rockwood and orders can also be placed via email at [email protected]